 DUI Defense Strategies in Illinois

-A DUI charge in Illinois does not guarantee a conviction.
+Being charged with DUI in Illinois does not mean you will automatically be convicted.
 An experienced DUI lawyer can analyze your case and develop a strategy to fight the charges and safeguard your future.
-Some of the most effective DUI defense strategies include:
+Common DUI defense strategies include:

 Challenging the Traffic Stop